Get Rid of Bugs on Broccoli, Kale, Cabbage, and Other Brassicas

 Step 3: Erect Barriers

 • First off is butterfly netting.
-The holes are less than a quarter of an inch which is small enough to stop even the most determined butterflies from gaining access.
-To stop butterflies laying their eggs through the holes you’ll need to suspend the netting, so it’s held off your plants.
-A simple frame made of bamboo canes and upturned bottles such as this works well but be sure to secure it at the edges to stop them getting in at ground level.
-Or, staple netting onto a wooden frame to make a very simple but effective protective box for vulnerable seedlings.
+The holes are less than a quarter of an inch, which is small enough to stop even the most determined butterflies from gaining access.
+To stop butterflies laying their eggs through the holes, you’ll need to suspend the netting, so it’s held off your plants.
+A simple frame made of bamboo canes and upturned bottles works well, but be sure to secure it at the edges to stop them from getting in at ground level.
+Or, staple netting onto a wooden frame can be used to make a very simple but effective protective box for vulnerable seedlings.

 • Another option that we favor is tightly woven nylon insect mesh.
 It’s really durable, so should last for quite a few seasons, no problem.
 Despite it’s very closed look, it will let plenty of light and rain through, so you can just leave it over your plants.
 It will keep just about every pest out: butterflies of course, and cabbage aphids and cabbage maggots or cabbage root flies.
 (See video on how to set up and secure.)

-• Alternatively, you could make a temporary miniature hoop house then secure the mesh over that.
-These stand up to the wind really well, so are a great choice for more exposed gardens.
+• Alternatively, you could make a temporary miniature hoop house and then secure the mesh over that.
+These stand up to the wind really well, so they are a great choice for more exposed gardens.
 (See video demo.)
 Plastic piping cut to size onto uprights of bamboo cane or rebar.
 If necessary, secure multiple hoops to a bamboo cane ridge, tied to the apex of the hoops with string (bamboo cane hanging down so it doesn’t slip to one side).
-Scrunch ends of the mesh cover together and weigh down with a brick then the secure edges with wooden planks.
-Because there’s significantly less chance of female butterflies or moths managing to lay their eggs through this mesh you can just let it float directly on top of the crops themselves once they’re a bit bigger and can support the weight of the cover.
+Scrunch the ends of the mesh cover together and weigh down with a brick, then secure the edges with wooden planks.
+Because there’s significantly less chance of female butterflies or moths managing to lay their eggs through this mesh, you can just let it float directly on top of the crops themselves once they’re a bit bigger, which can support the weight of the cover.

-• Other covers to keep insects off include scaffold or debris netting.
+• Other covers to keep insects off include scaffolding or debris netting.

 • And, as an alternative to insect mesh, you could even use dressmaker’s tulle or netting.
 It often works out a lot cheaper than the insect mesh, and you can even bung it in the washing machine at the end of the season, to freshen it up!